 If you’re watching the latest Disney film in Copenhagen, you’re most likely listening to singer Helle Henning.
 Helle not only sings the character overdubs for big animated film imports in her native Denmark but teaches jazz at one of Denmark’s foremost music conservatories.
-In addition to her studio singing and teaching, Helle has an active gig schedule—but she only recently started performing in the U.S. As Americans become more familiar with this vibrant and innovative singer her presence in the U.S. will likely grow.
+In addition to her studio singing and teaching, Helle gigs regularly—but she only recently started performing in the U.S. As Americans become more familiar with this vibrant and innovative singer her presence in the U.S. will likely grow.
 View the post to learn more.

 A voice and a guitar.
 No musical pairing is more romantic than this.
 The shared vibratory feel, the natural balance between the two, the intimacy of the musical dialogue—no wonder one in four Americans ranked the guitar as the sexiest instrument to play in an (admittedly old) 60 Minutes/Vanity Fair survey.
 Songbook singers have always appreciated the gentle strains of the soft guitar: Ella Fitzgerald and Joe Pass, Diana Krall and Russell Malone, Nina Simone and Al Shackman.
 View the post to read more.